romannikov/project-structure/README.md

 ## Examples

-There is only one required parameter: it's a project name (`project-name`).
+There is only one required parameter: it's a project name (`name`).
 ```
-project-structure --project-name example
+project-structure --name example
 ```

 By default CLI creates a go-like project structure that looks like: